shiv669/code-review-system/DESIGN.md

 - forgetting to mark route handlers as async
 - forgetting to await database operations
 - using db.all instead of db.run for insert operations
-- writing malformed SQL queries (missing parentheses, incorrect aliasing)
+- writing malformed SQL queries
-- mixing SQL strings and parameter arrays incorrectly
+- mismatching table and column names across files
+- missing return statements after error responses

-These errors reinforced the importance of understanding asynchronous control flow and the exact behavior of database APIs, rather than copying patterns blindly.
+These errors reinforced the importance of understanding asynchronous control flow and database APIs instead of copying patterns mechanically.

 ---

 ## Endpoint Evolution

-Each endpoint was designed incrementally and validated through real requests.
+Each endpoint was designed incrementally and validated through real HTTP requests.

 ### Creating a Review Session

 A session can only be created if the author exists.
-The backend returns the created session’s identifier and does not rely on confirmation messages.
+The backend returns the created session identifier and does not rely on success messages.

 ---

 ### Adding Revisions

 Revisions are created only if the session exists and is open.
 The revision number is derived from existing revisions.
-This endpoint enforced immutability and state-based transitions.
+This endpoint enforces immutability and state-based transitions.

 ---